rdavdin/securedogapi/readme.md

-##### Some changes for security configuration
+#### Some changes for security configuration

 - This is an example of changing security configuration appropriately after class ```WebSecurityConfigurerAdapter``` deprecated.

-- Some guide written on official blog [here - Spring Security without the WebSecurityConfigurerAdapter](https://spring.io/blog/2022/02/21/spring-security-without-the-websecurityconfigureradapter/)
+- Some guides written on official blog [here - Spring Security without the WebSecurityConfigurerAdapter](https://spring.io/blog/2022/02/21/spring-security-without-the-websecurityconfigureradapter/)

 - I changed the files ```pom.xml``` to ```pom.xmlold```, and ```SpringSecurityConfig.java``` to ```SpringSecurityConfig.javaold```.
 This is convenient for comparing to the new ones.